Mehmetabaci1995/html-element-mapreduce/README.md

 # html-element-mapreduce
-Originally developed for a class assignment as San Jose State University.
+Originally developed by Scot Matson for a class assignment as San Jose State University.
 This application in its current implementation runs a sequential Crawler/MapReduce job to scrape web data and sum the total number of HTML elements across all pages.